Tornadoes of 1951: June 8

+One of the oldest videos of a tornado in the world, showing an F3 tornado near Corn, Oklahoma.

 Several tornadoes touched down in Alabama, Kansas, Missouri, and Oklahoma.
 An F2 tornado near Plevna, Alabama north of New Market leveled a home resulting in two minor injuries while also destroying a granary and damaging other buildings.
 Another F2 tornado near Clinton Lake southwest of Lawrence in Douglas County, Kansas, removed the roof and destroyed the front and sides of a barn on a farm.
 The most notable event was a slow-moving, but large, destructive F3 tornado that struck Corn and Colony, Oklahoma, doing extensive damage to both towns.
 It destroyed 25 homes and 22 farm buildings, damaged 80 additional homes and buildings, and killed 26 heads of hogs and cattle and 1,650 chickens.
 Objects picked up by the tornado was carried as far as 90 mi away.
 Ample warning prior to the storm striking the towns resulted in no casualties from this tornado.
 This tornado was the first in the United States to be caught on film and was also one of the most photographed tornadoes in Oklahoma at the time.
 Photographs showed that two tornadoes touched down, but only one is officially documented.
 Grazulis rated one of the tornadoes as an F4 while rating the other one F2, while noting that the latter may have been anticyclonic.
 Overall, seven tornadoes were confirmed.